top of page

 Lightning Swamp Bushland - Noranda

-Lightning Swamp Bushland has a number of trails that criss cross through it.
+Lightning Swamp Bushland has a number of trails that criss-cross through it.
 The bushland is designed more for local use as it has no facilities.
 Access is actually quite difficult to find.
 We came in off Malaga Drive and did a few circuits before turning off at Mayer Close and parking on the street on Widgee Road.
 We then had to walk across Malaga Drive and walk up to the turnstile access point.
 The turnstile does move but makes pram or bike access tricky.

 A better access point would be from Della Road and Matthews Close on the eastern border.
 Both Della Road and Matthews Close have limited parking bays or you could park at Lightning Reserve off Della Road.
+This was our starting point when we rewalked this trial in July 2025 (see below)

-There is an excellent trail map at the entrance turnstile.
+There is an excellent trail map at the entrance turnstiles.
 We took the trail directly north, enjoying listening to the birds as we walked the shady trail.
 The trail is pressed limestone but can be a little rough and even sandy in places.

-We revisited in September 2021 and found interesting interpretive signage has been installed around the trails.
+When we revisited in September 2021 and found interesting interpretive signage has been installed around the trails.

-We emerged alongside the open stormwater drain and turned east following the "stream" which drains into a seasonal wetlands on the eastern edge of the bushland.
-At one point you could cross over and there were paths on the northern side however as these were not mapped we stuck to the southern edge.
 There is a short boardwalk section but at the time of our walk the ground was dry anyway.
 We wandered up to what showed on the map as the Old Farm but were unable to locate anything recognisable.
 Following the drain, which was reasonably full of water, we could hear birds and frogs and saw ducks and plenty of dragonflies.
 The reflections of the trees in the water made this section quite pretty.

 With the Reid and Tonkin Highways on it's northern and eastern sides it is good to see this piece of natural bush preserved as a Bush Forever site.